 “I burned candles.”
 Alicia leaned tentatively forward, expecting the accusing arms of an infant, raised to its mother.
 “Sarah.
 I called her Sarah.”

-Ian Emory extended one finger, the little finger of his left hand and stirred within the archaeological remnants of a might-have-been roasting chicken, now a skeleton.
+Ian Emory extended one finger, the little finger of his left hand and stirred within the remnants of the might-have-been roasting chicken, now a skeleton.
 Alicia watched closely; he needed a manicure—the finger nail was long and orange, tinted with tobacco smoke.
 “Hello, Sarah the chicken,” said Ian Emory.
 He raised the finger to his nose.
 “This ain’t bad.
 I’ve seen a lot worse.
 Yep—chicken.
 Leftovers.”

 Clear-eyed Alicia stared at Ian Emory’s little finger.

-“My Yakusa nail.
+“My Yakusa nail?
 Cocaine?
 Nope.
 It’s my nose-picking finger.
 I considered becoming a male escort there for a while.
 I clean up pretty good.
 I will be staying with you.”

-Alicia lived in daily dread of the shopping forays of Lucy’s grandson, Ian Emory Hobart.
+Alicia lived in daily dread of the shopping forays of Lucy’s grandson.
 He scavenged the Salvation Army and resale stores for giant plush animals and aloha shirts.
 He sent Sarah Drye a picture with a stuffed cheetah wearing sunglasses seated beside him in his repossessed convertible.
 He had caught the repo man in the act, hot-wiring the 83 Mustang, and rode beside him in stony silence to Alicia’s door with the pandas and giraffes, gorillas and aloha shirts.
 On the lives of his children, his wife, and arson at his home, the repo man was constrained to silence.
 The Mustang went to the pound.

 Ian Emory took Clear-eyed Alicia to his bed—a fold-out cot on the sun porch.
 That they were not contemporaries was not a concern for either.
 With the arrival of spring and warmer weather they were doing it on the porch, and then in the yard.
 In a pup tent.
 “Having sex with you is like camping out,” said Ian Emory, who was easily pleased.